Eghe001/TEEKET-app-1/README.md

-# Project Teeket

-# HerTechTrail Team 6 Capstone Project cd

-# Getting Started with Create React App

 # Project- Teeket APP

 # HerTechTrail Team 6 Capstone Project
 Team members: Oreoluwa Ruth Ajayi and Eghe Cynthia Igbinoba

 # Teeket App
 This is a simple web app that allows users to create, book and manage tickets for various events.
-It uses React.js for the frontend, Tailwind CSS for the styling, and Firebase for the backend and authentication.
+It uses React for the frontend, Tailwind CSS for the styling, and Firebase for the backend and authentication.

 # Features
 Users can sign up and log in with their email and password or Google account.